samxiexs/samxiexs/README.md

 Hi, I'm Shen Xie (Sam) 👋

-I am currently a M.S. student in Computational Science and Engineering at **Georgia Tech**.
-Prior to that, I worked as a full-time Research Assistant at **ISOM & AI Lab, HEC Paris**, with previous research experience at **Wuhan University** and **ISOM, HKUST**.
+I am currently a student in CSE at **Georgia Tech**.
+Prior to that, I worked for **ISOM & AI Lab, HEC Paris**, with previous research experience at **Wuhan University** and **ISOM, Hong Kong University of Science and Technology**.
 I am interested in building rigorous, data-driven research that connects machine learning systems with real platform, market, and user behavior.

-**Looking for:** PhD opportunities in **Computer Science / Information Systems**
-**Target intake:** **Fall 2028**

 ---

 ## Research Interests

 - Recommender systems and ranking models
-- Human-AI interaction and platform strategy
+- Human-AI interaction
-- Online reviews, information design, and digital platforms
+- Platforms deisgn
-- Causal inference and machine learning for marketing and social science
+- Causal inference and machine learning for information systems and social science

 ---